ROMAN ITINERARIES – COLONNA DISTRICT – ITINERARY 12

 In 1624 Prince Peretti bought it and arranged its arrangement aligning it with the Rucellai Ruspoli Palace.
 The Peretti’s palace was then sold to the Pamphilj family and from them to the Duke of Fiano, Marco Ottoboni, nephew of Pope Alexander VIII.
 Thanks to the finances of the Ottoboni family, in 1888 the palace had its current façades, the one on the square and the one on the Via in Lucina, built by the architect Settimi.

-The name Almagià derives from the sale of the palace in 1898 to Edoardo Almagià, who collected there, in addition to the works of art that were already contained in it, other collections such as the Sciarra Collection and the Fiano Collection.
+The name Almagià derives from the sale of the palace in 1898 to Edoardo Almagià, who collected there, in addition to the works of art that were already contained in it, other collections such as the Sciarra and the Fiano ones.
 In the hall of the noble floor you can admire the frescoes by Benedetto Croce, with mythological scenes and wonderful landscapes.

 The Palace is, however, much better known for the fact that it was built above the famous Ara Pacis Augustae which, progressively excavated on the occasion of the bi-millennium of Augustus, was reassembled in 1938 on the Lungotevere in Augusta.
 Not all the slabs, however, could be recovered: some can still be found today in the Louvre Museum and Villa Medici, while the slab that was owned by the Vatican was, in 1950, donated to the Italian State.